aashi1sethiya/power-bi-food-retail/README.md

 # 🛒 Retail Food KPI Strategy Dashboard

 ## 📌 Project Overview
-As part of my internship at **Top worlds grocery retailer**, I developed **Power BI dashboards** to analyze retail food performance and the impact of health initiatives on business KPIs.
+As part of my internship at **a top food grocery retailer**, I developed **Power BI dashboards** to analyze retail food performance and the impact of health initiatives on business KPIs.

 ### 🎯 Objective
 The goal was to create interactive dashboards that help leadership understand: